 Each listing has a starting price, which is the lowest price the seller will accept in an auction.
 Initially, an auction will be listed in “Awaiting Opening Bid” status until a verified bidder places a bid at or above the starting price.
 Once the starting price is met, the auction clock will begin.
 Most auctions will run for less than one week.

 You can place a bid simply by entering a bid amount in the specified increment and clicking "Place Bid."
 If you have not yet called us to complete the one-time verification process, you will receive a prompt to contact a member of the Royalty Exchange team to complete this necessary step.

-Royalty Exchange uses the “Five-Minute Rule” for auctions, meaning if a bid is placed in the final five minutes of an auction the listing will stay open for an additional five minutes.
-There is no limit to the number of times an auction can be extended, so we recommend that you check back often as an auction nears closing time.
+Royalty Exchange uses the “Five-Minute Rule” for auctions.
+If a bid is placed in the final five minutes of an auction, the auction clock will reset to five minutes and begin counting down again.
+There is no limit to the number of times the auction clock can be reset, so we recommend that you check back often as an auction nears closing time.
 When the auction has officially come to a close, the listing will indicate "Auction Closed."

 When you win an auction, a dedicated Royalty Exchange Account Manager will to guide you through every step of the closing process to ensure a smooth and speedy transfer.
 While the post auction process can vary depending on the auction, the general steps are:

 We send buyers a purchase agreement and invoice reflecting the closing bid amount immediately after the auction closes.

 The buyer signs the purchase agreement and has two business days to wire the closing funds.
 (All funds are held by Royalty Exchange in escrow until the closing process is complete.)

 The buyer has three business days for listing inspection, if desired.